liamrahav/TopicBERT-PyTorch/README.md

 - `F_MIN` is set to `7`  rather than `10` in preprocessing Reuters8.
 The original authors may have already preprocessed the entire corpus instead of each dataset (train, val, test).
 Our experiments show `K = ~19,000` where `K` is vocab size, and `F_MIN = 7` yields the desired `K = ~4800`.
 - The original authors use `bert-base-cased`.
 As all data is lowercased across datasets in the original experiments, we change this to `bert-base-uncased`.
 - Labels are encoded one-hot.
 We use `torch.max(...)[1]` to extract prediction & label indices.
 These indices can be converted back and forth with label strings via the `Reuters8Dataset` class (`dataset.label_mapping[index]` and `dataset.label_mapping[label_str]`).
+- NVDM in the original paper uses `tanh` activation for multiliayer perceptron.
+However, the author's TensorFlow implementation uses `sigmoid`.
+We stick with `tanh`, as the NVDM paper ([Miao et al. 2016](https://arxiv.org/pdf/1511.06038.pdf)) uses this as well.